 There are other restrictions that apply to H-4 visa holders.
 These permissions reply specifically to acquiring Social Security Numbers and tax ID numbers.
 While H-4 visa holders can obtain driver’s licenses and open bank accounts in the U.S., they are not eligible for Social Security Numbers.
 However, they can apply for a tax ID number from the IRS, which is commonly referred to as an ITIN.
 To obtain an ITIN, H-4 family members must fill out and send a W-7 form directly to the IRS address.

 The purpose of an H-4 visa is to allow H-1B visa holders to maintain their family support system while working in the United States.
 H-4 visa standing allows spouses and dependents under 21 years of age to hold a legal status for the duration of the H-1B visa holder’s duration of work.
 Although certain restrictions do apply to H-4 visa holders, it also allows them to take advantage of other immigration pathways such as applying for an H-1B visa themselves or converting to a student visa.
 To continue reading about H-4 visas, please continue reading the following sections entitled, “How to File for an H-4 Visa” and “H-4 Visa Sample Interview Questions”.

 How we can help

 If you are looking to pursue filing for an H-4 visa, let the experienced and professional staff at KPPB Law help you.
 We employ the best and the brightest to ensure the best possible results for your case.
 Want to hear more?
 Call us at 703-594-4040 or contact us online.
-Consultations are free and inquiries are welcome.
+Inquiries are welcome.
 Contact us today!